ircmaxell/blog.ircmaxell.com/source/_posts/compilers-ffi.md

     The difference, is that assembly instructions are *very* low level and there are relatively few of them, where PHP's VM OpCode instructions have more logic built in.
 An example of this is the `incq` assembly instruction expects its argument to be an integer.
 PHP's `POST_INC` instruction on the other hand contains all of the logic necessary to convert the argument to an integer first.
 There's a LOT more logic in the PHP VM which is what makes PHP (and any interpreted language) possible, and which is why interpreted languages often use one.

  * *Parser*: A parser is very similar to a compiler but it doesn't translate the source code, it just changes the representation.
-This can be from text (the source code that write) into an internal data structure (such as a tree or a graph).
+This can be from text (the source code that you write) into an internal data structure (such as a tree or a graph).

  * *[Abstract Syntax Tree (AST)](https://en.wikipedia.org/wiki/Abstract_syntax_tree)*: An AST is an internal data structure that represents the source code of a program as a tree.
 So instead of `$a = $b + $c;` you get something like `Assign($a, Add($b, $c))`.
 The key property that makes it a tree is that every node has exactly one parent.
 PHP internally parses from the source file into an AST before compiling to Opcodes.